IOHprofiler/IOHanalyzer-docker/README.md

 ## Notes on the configuration

-* ShinyProxy will listen for HTTP traffic on port `80`.
+* ShinyProxy will listen for HTTP traffic on port `8080` while it will be rediect to `80` by the container.
 * The custom bridge network `ioh-net` is needed to allow the containers to access each other using the container ID as hostname.